-- If you do not already have a post-operative appointment scheduled, please contact our scheduler at 708-236-2701 to schedule. - Your first post operative appointment will be scheduled with one of the Physician Assistants for a wound check, physical therapy protocol and to answer any further questions you have regarding the procedure - Typically the first post-operative appointment is made for 10-14 days following surgery for suture removal. - If you have any further questions please contact Dr. Verma's Physician Assistants.
+- If you do not already have a post-operative appointment scheduled, please contact our scheduler at 708-236-2701 to schedule. - Your first post operative appointment will be scheduled with one of the Physician Assistants for a quick wound check, physical therapy protocol and to answer any further questions you have regarding the procedure - Typically the first post-operative appointment following ACL reconstruction is made 10-14 days following surgery for suture removal. - If you have any further questions please contact Dr. Verma's Physician Assistants.
 Their email is Vermapa@rushortho.com